JasmineOttawa/RainDropInTheOcean/_posts/2018-12-21-MariaDB_Galera_cluster_ops.md

 Unfortunately, this ibdata1 cannot be shrinked, the only way is to delete this file, rebuild database and import data.
 There is a parameter innodb_file_per_table=1, which tells MySQL to store each table, including its indexes, is stored as a separate file, it is be default enabled since 5.6.6.
 Here we have a rather old version at 5.5.24.

-Following steps tested on 10.1
+Following steps are tested on 10.1
 # on node1
 Take backup1 of db
 Delete all expired tokens
-Do a mysqldump of all databases, procedures, triggers etc except the mysql and performance_schema databases Drop all databases except the above 2 databases
+Do a mysqldump of all databases, procedures, triggers etc except the mysql and performance_schema databases
+Drop all databases except the above 2 databases
 Stop mariadb
 Delete ibdata1 and ib_log files
 Edit /etc/my.cnf.d/server.cnf to include innodb_file_per_table=1
 Start mariadb
 Restore from dump
 ```
 #wsrep_on = ON